bcap52/EdgeHAR-Efficient-Human-Activity-Recognition-Using-IMU-Sensors/README.md

 ## Option 2: Process from Scratch (Raw Data)

-Use this option if you want to regenerate the dataset features from the raw CSV files yourself (e.g., if you want to see the preprocessing happen in real-time).
+Use this option if you want to regenerate the dataset features from the raw CSV files yourself (e.g., if you want to see the preprocessing happen in real time).

 ### 1. Delete Existing Data:
 * Delete the file `data/processed/ProcessedData.mat` (if it exists).